zigbee-alliance/distributed-compliance-ledger/docs/transactions.md

 **Status: Implemented**

-Revokes the given PAI certificate.
+Revokes the given PAI (intermediate certificate).

-Revocation here just means removing it from the ledger.
+Revocation works as a soft-delete, meaning that the certificates are not entirely removed but moved from the approved list to the revoked list.
+Revoked certificates can be retrieved by using the [GET_REVOKED_CERT](#get_revoked_cert) query.
+To entirely remove a PAI certificate, please use [REMOVE_PAI](#remove_pai).

 If a Revocation Distribution Point needs to be published (such as RFC5280 Certificate Revocation List), please use [ADD_REVOCATION_DISTRIBUTION_POINT](#add_revocation_distribution_point).

 If `revoke-child` flag is set to `true` then all the certificates in the chain signed by the revoked certificate will be revoked as well.